fab7/LAB-Data-Science-Blog-Post/Who_Are_The_Rust_Users_In_2023.md

   <img src="./images/What_languages_do_Rust_users_want_to_code_in_2024.png" />
 </p>

 Surpisingly, the network showing what next languages the Rust lovers want to work with, is also extremey dense.
-This may indicate that the formulation of the question was too broad and that many respondents miss-interpreted it.
+This may indicate that the formulation of the question was maybe too broad and that many respondents miss-interpreted it.

+Interestingly, aside from *JavaScript* which drops sharply in the ranking,  the distribution of the languages that the Rust users want to work in 2024 is similar to the distribution of the Rust admirers who plan to start working in Rust in 2024.

-Otherwise, the popularity of Rust is definitively confirmed by our findings and with **85%** of the active professionnal developers answering in the same way.
-Interestingly, aside from *JavaScript* which drops sharply in the ranking,
+Otherwise, the popularity of Rust is definitively confirmed by our findings with **85%** of the active professionnal developers answering in the same way.

 <p align="center">
   <img src="./images/What_languages_do_Rust_users_want_to_code_most_in_2024.png" />